helm/charts/stable/elasticsearch-exporter/README.md

 ### To 2.0.0

 Some kubernetes apis used from 1.x have been deprecated.
-You need to update your claster to kubernetes 1.10+ to support new definations used in 2.x.
+You need to update your claster to kubernetes 1.10+ to support new definitions used in 2.x.

 ## Configuration